abuckridge/mills2/methods.md

   src="sites/images/concordance_1.png"
 %}

 What would have taken me years to read using traditional historical research methods, I did in a matter of days.
 In the months leading up to this text mining analysis, I had only identified seventeen mills.
 Text mining helped me identify an additional 44 mills and in a fraction of the time.
-A list of those mills is referenced in the “Geographical Perspectives” (insert link?) tab on this site.
+A list of those mills is referenced in the “Geographical Perspectives” tab on this site.

 #### A NOTE ABOUT NAMING CONVENTIONS